How to find good places to eat when away from home

 Or here’s a paid shortcut: book an experience on EatWith, where you have a social dinner in someone’s home.
 That person clearly has a passion for food, so they’ll be a great resource for where to go out to eat.

 If this all sounds very random and serendipitous, that’s because it usually is.
 Some of the best places I’ve eaten in—usually far away from tourist attractions—have been recommended by a person with no connection to the tourism industry and no relatives in the restaurant business.
+They didn’t send me to a popular restaurant.
 They just wanted to help me find the best places to eat in their town.

 Take a Food Tour to Scout Out the Options

 If you take a food tour of some kind while you’re in a city, you’ll get a good overview of what’s available and discover which places you may want to return to.
 You can learn about local ingredients, the types of food the locals eat, and maybe where to locate a good food truck.
+You’ll generally eat specialties or the best dishes from places where you stop.
 I’ve done these in a lot of travel destinations including Savannah, St. Augustine, Ithaca, and Greenville, SC in the USA, in southern Spain this past summer.
 On the Greenville one, they gave us a coupon at the end that we could use if we returned to any of the restaurants we visited on the tour.
 A great idea since we already knew which ones we liked best.

 You can book tours like this through Airbnb Experiences, Viator, or GetYourGuide for starters.
 It’s a great idea if you’ll be in a city where the good food choices can be overwhelming.
 It makes a lot of sense to look for a good food tour in New Orleans, for instance.
 Sometimes you can find tours led by local foodies on EatWith as well.